Written by Trisha Jefford.

 Ultimately, double-digging garden beds taught me to question my commitment to placing moral and ethical restrictions on my diet.
 Quinoa shipped from Africa or the free beef that could be thrown away if you don’t eat it: which is the superior protein?
 Uncertainty led to anarchy led to the occasional fast food sandwich, and I wouldn’t trade this complication for a sense of righteousness about my dinner’s origins.

-Trisha Jefford has worked as a host, a server, a chef, and a caterer, and often writer about these experiences in public and in private.
-Though she farmed in Idaho, she moves around for her husband’s job and is lucky enough to currently work for EZ Cater in Boston.
+Trisha Jefford has farmed in Idaho and worked as a host, a server, a chef, a caterer, and often writer about these experiences in public and in private.
 When not cooking or writing, Trisha still tends to a huge backyard garden and slaughters her own chickens.